Esukhia/Corpora/Parallel/README.md

 In other words, completed documents include:

-1) A Tibetan original and 2) an English translation (aligned in parallel)
+1) A Tibetan original .txt and 2) an English translation .txt (aligned in parallel)
 3) that parallel alignment expressed as a single, tab-separated .txt
 4) that parallel alignment expressed as a single .tmx file